I will be the first to admit that I have an unhealthy relationship with money.

 But as a couple, we have discussed and prayed over our giving and the amount we would give to what ministries each month.
 We see this as part of our faithfulness to God, since we are merely stewards of the resources God has given us.

 With that said, my “rational” plan to forego giving for the next few months was rooted in my fear-based relationship with money.
 My desire to build a safety net within our expenses stemmed from my lack of trust that God would care for us.

 The more I ran through this idea, the more apparent it became that fear was motivating my decision.
 I later realized that I had left the giving page open in my browser for two whole days.

 Later on, I shared with my husband about the difficult battle I was having internally, because I thought it was important for him to know where I was.
 Plus, when you speak your temptations to someone, it keeps you accountable.

 I’ve been wrestling and praying through this for quite some time, and on several different occasions.
 During this time, it became very clear that for me, stepping forward in obedience and trust in God meant letting go of the safety net I built.
 It meant trusting someone so much bigger than my own abilities to strategize and reallocate where money goes.

-I had to be obedient in the one thing that was very clear God was calling me to.
+I have to be obedient in the one thing that was very clear God was calling me to.

 Sometimes trusting God looks like stepping forward in the one thing he has made clear.
 It doesn’t matter how impossible the situation seems.
 I need to trust that the safety net God can build is far greater than the meager one I spend far too much time and energy devising.